whb/test-mq/README.txt

 # Do this at least once:
 # Copy all the needed jars into target/dependency directory
-C:\hornetq-spring-examples> mvn dependency:copy-dependencies
+C:\mq-test> mvn dependency:copy-dependencies

 # Now you may start any example like this:

-C:\hornetq-spring-examples> bin\run-spring-container.bat config\client jndiConnectionExample.xml
+C:\mq-test> bin\run-spring-container.bat config\client jndiConnectionExample.xml

 # Another example:
-C:\hornetq-spring-examples> bin\run-spring-container.bat config\client jmsTemplateExample.xml
+C:\mq-test> bin\run-spring-container.bat config\client jmsTemplateExample.xml